-Houghton does not recommend any particular curriculum.
-Homeschoolers who submit work to a distance learning entity (i.e. Christian Liberty Satellite Academy) should have that organization send a transcript.
-Otherwise, families should provide information regarding academic work and related activities for the ninth-12th grade years.
+Houghton does not have a preference for any one curriculum or homeschool approach over another and considers each homeschooled applicant individually and holistically.
+Homeschoolers who submit work to a distance learning entity (e.g. Christian Liberty Satellite Academy) should have that organization send a transcript.
+Otherwise, families should provide information regarding academic work and related activities for the 9th-12th grade years.
 A reading list may also be submitted.
 The admission page of the Houghton College Web site features a sample curricular template, and other useful information for homeschool families.